nilnullzip/motion-streamer/readme.md

     # run local Meteor server
     meteor

 At this point the app server will be running on your dev machine.
-Open the app page on your dev machine at: http://localhost:3000/ and log in.
-Then open the app page from your mobile phone (subsituting your dev machine's IP address for 'localhost') and log in.
+Open the app page at: http://localhost:3000/ and log in.
+Then open the app page from your mobile phone (subsituting your dev machine's IP address for 'localhost') and log in using the same username.
 Follow directions in the app and have fun!

 ### Access the database